 In earlier posts, I share 4 useful areas to look for progress clues of change:

 - Digger deeper taints change through assumptions

-We become myopic and solipsistic when challenged and resisted, a response that works otherwise it would not happen.
-Having resistance that works be counter-intuitive, in some change efforts resistance is seen as a bad thing as opposed to what’s needed.
-As a leader being thoughtful about difference and a bad idea are a useful leadership capacity.
+We become myopic and solipsistic when challenged and resisted, a response that works; otherwise, it would not happen.
+Having resistance that works is counter-intuitive; in some change efforts, resistance is seen as a bad thing instead of what’s needed.
+Being thoughtful about differences and bad ideas is a valuable leadership capacity.

-As you listen to the change documenting, actually writing down, differences teams and people share between the change that seems reasonable and the complaint/ resistance may create enough of a landscape to make the next decision.
+As you listen to the change documenting, write down differences teams and people share between the change that seems reasonable and the complaint/ resistance may create enough of a landscape to make the next decision.